digital-cargo/good-practice-truck-preadvice/README.md

 **Target audience**

 This document is intended for anyone interested in this topic.
+This can range from logistics professionals, supply chain managers, software developers, and other stakeholders involved in shipment tracking and data exchange within the logistics and cargo industry.
+It is designed to cater to both technical and business-oriented individuals interested in adopting standardized practices for efficient shipment tracking.

 **Geographical coverage**

 This TruckPreAdvice good practice is globally applicable, unhindered by regional or national distinctions.
 With no legal or operational barriers to its adoption, the outlined solution is primed for worldwide deployment.
-Still local legal requirements, like Data Protection Laws, must be taken into account.
+Still local legal requirements, like data protection laws, must be taken into account.
 As a result, companies of any size, at any location, can take advantage of the standardized workflows and increased efficiencies created by ONE Record.

 ### Variants

 No relevant variants known.
+Todo Hendrik

 ## Background